ph202107/nordlist/README.md

 ![Screenshot](https://github.com/ph202107/nordlist/blob/main/screenshots/1-main.menu.png)

 Unofficial bash script to use with the NordVPN Linux CLI.
-Requires bash version 4 or greater.
-Tested with Linux Mint only (Debian/Ubuntu base).
+Tested on Linux Mint with gnome-terminal and Bash v5.
+Should work fine on Ubuntu but is not tested with other distros.
 Fully customizable.
 Screenshots available in "screenshots" folder.
+This script was made for personal use, there is no affiliation with NordVPN.

 To download:
 - https://github.com/ph202107/nordlist/archive/refs/heads/main.zip
-- Or: Click on the green "Code" icon above and choose "Download Zip"
+- Or click on the green "Code" icon above and choose "Download Zip"
 - Extract "nordlist.sh"

 Then: